310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 {% endbubble %}

 {% bubble Tetora worried %}
-“This isn’t our final parting or anythin’, so don’t be sad, okay?”
+“This isn’t our final parting or anythin’, so please don’t be sad.”
 {% endbubble %}

 {% bubble Chiaki smileconfident %}
 “Exactly!
 Tears don’t suit you!”

-“We’re heroes, and it’s our duty to make everyone smile.
+“We’re heroes, and it’s a hero’s duty to make everyone smile.
 We’ll come back again, we promise you that.”

 “Farewell, until the next time we meet!
 See you then…☆” *<th>(waves)</th>*
 {% endbubble %}